 You can talk about anything, and before long, you might have a real friend who’s also truly invested in your learning.

+This is just one example of how you might pair your language exchange program with a more thorough learning app or course.
 Best of all, save for a potential nominal fee to the websites hosting your profile, language exchanges are nearly always free!

 What Are Language Exchange Apps?

 With language exchange apps for smartphones, the whole process becomes mobile, kicking the experience up a notch.
 Now, you don’t need to stay in your room and hog the laptop camera.
 You can go outdoors and learn on the go.
 You can give your buddy a more immersive experience, for example, by pointing your phone to street and store signs and using them to help him understand something.
 You could even show him how life is in your neighborhood.

 Language exchange is an important element of your language learning experience, and apps just make the whole process more convenient.
 There’s nothing like talking to a native speaker right on your phone and taking notes from someone who’s a linguistic insider.
 Yes, using music, games and videos can have pretty profound effects on your learning curve, too, but don’t you dare miss out on the awesome benefits of language exchange apps.

 They have advantages that other learning resources simply don’t have.
 For example, you can get instant feedback.
 Your partner can listen and check if you’re pronouncing words right.
 If you have questions on the nuances of the language, you can simply ask the person on the other end of the video chat and get an immediate answer, as opposed to waiting for somebody to type in an answer to your query on a language forum.